pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 )
 ```

-### Create sync task
+### Create replication task

-1. Create task configuration `task.yaml` to configure incremental sync mode and sync starting point for each data source.
+1. Create task configuration `task.yaml` to configure incremental replication mode and replication starting point for each data source.
 The complete task configuration example is as follows:

    {{< copyable "yaml" >}}